quantum-ods/qmlcourse/CONTRIBUTING.md

 ### Building the project

-To wath you result (after push the branch to GitHub) you can build jupyter book authomatically by GitHub Action: in the page https://github.com/quantum-ods/qmlcourse/actions/workflows/deploy-branch.yml choose your branch and press `Run workflow`.
+To wath you result (after `git push`) you can build `Jupyter Book` authomatically by GitHub Action: in the page https://github.com/quantum-ods/qmlcourse/actions/workflows/deploy-branch.yml choose your branch and press `Run workflow`.
 After ~10min visit https://gh-qmlc-deploy-branch.herokuapp.com/book/index.html and find your lectures page.

 ### Chapters and headers

-Chapters and headers in markdown must exactly follow the main structure of the book.
+Chapters and headers in markdown must exactly follow the main structure of the book (into [`_toc.yml`](./qmlcourseRU/_toc.yml)).
 Read [this](https://jupyterbook.org/customize/toc.html#how-headers-and-sections-map-onto-to-book-structure) if you have problems with this.

 ### Glossary terms